Mary K. FitzGerald

 Jocelyn is passionate about creating positive experiences for kids.
 Having been an intern for The Moyer Foundation in 2012, Jocelyn is excited to continue her work with the Foundation.
 She brings experience from various non-profits where she has worked in camp directing and programming, event planning, as well as programming and development for a family social work program.

 Jocelyn holds a BA in Communication Studies with a double minor in Women’s Studies and Psychology from Seattle Pacific University.
-She loves traveling (having spent much time in Australia and New Zealand), eating good food, and going on adventures with friends.
+She loves traveling, eating good food, and going on adventures with friends.

 Back to top >